Roger Williams (Texas politician): COVID-19 Paycheck Protection Program loan

 During the COVID-19 pandemic, Williams's Chrysler Dodge Jeep dealership in Weatherford, Texas, received a loan of between $1 million and $2 million as part of the Paycheck Protection Program (PPP); the loan was later forgiven.

 U.S. Representative Katie Porter later introduced legislation that would require all loans under the PPP to be made public.
 The Washington Post highlighted March 2020 comments by Williams in The Epoch Times, where he said, "A socialist wants you to get a check from the government...a capitalist wants you to get a check from the place that you work."

 Williams voted against the TRUTH Act (H.R.
 6782), a bill that would have required public disclosure of companies that received funds through the bailout program.

 Texas v.
 Pennsylvania

 In December 2020, Williams was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

+Financial disclosures

+In September 2021, nonprofit group Campaign Legal Center filed an ethics complaint against Williams with the Office of Congressional Ethics, claiming that Williams appeared to have violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, a federal transparency and conflict-of-interest law, by failing to properly disclose sales of stock in General Electric, Nvidia, and The Walt Disney Co. worth between $3,003 and $45,000 made by his wife in 2019.